xpack-3rd-party/raspberrypi-pico-sdk-xpack/README.md

 ### Status

-The **xpack-3rd-party/raspberrypi-pico-sdk** source library is fully functional.
+The **xpack-3rd-party/raspberrypi-pico-sdk** package is fully functional.

 The original README follows.